 - Top tech talent.
 Outsourcing agencies typically pre-screen developers based on the client’s requirements, so you can rest assured you will get the best team for your project.

 - Direct communication.
 The client personally manages remote developers using preferred methods and tools.

 - Commitment.
 Each remote developer works exclusively for one client and is fully dedicated to the project.

 - No back-office hassle.
-With Time & Material, we handle payroll, taxes, workstations, office management, HR, and retention.
+With the time & material model, the vendor usually handles payroll, taxes, workstations, office management, HR, and retention.

 - Flexibility.
 You can increase or decrease the size of your offshore team with only one month’s prior notice.

+Our service model has already helped dozens of startups and companies grow their business despite increasing skills shortages.
 To find out how Grid Dynamics can help you extend your team with remote software developers, fill out the form below.
-We will get back to you as soon as possible.